MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/partitionoperator.md

 The partition operator partitions the records of its input table into multiple subtables according to values in a key column, runs a subquery on each subtable, and produces a single output table that is the union of the results of all subqueries.

-The partition operator supports several modes of subquery operation:
+The partition operator supports several strategies, or modes, of subquery operation:

-* Native mode - use with an implicit data source with thousands of key partition values.
+* Native - use with an implicit data source with thousands of key partition values.
-* Shuffle mode - use with an implicit source with millions of key partition values.
+* Shuffle - use with an implicit source with millions of key partition values.
-* Legacy mode - use with an implicit or explicit source for 64 or less key partition values.
+* Legacy - use with an implicit or explicit source for 64 or less key partition values.

 **Native mode**